-The Office of Human Resources in the Department of Consumer Affairs (DCA) has (3) vacancies to serve as Personnel Specialists.
-We are looking for organized and professional individuals with excellent communication and customer service skills.
+The Office of Human Resources in the Department of Consumer Affairs (DCA) has a vacancy to serve as a Personnel Specialist.
+We are looking for an organized and professional individual with excellent communication and customer service skills.
 Candidates with working knowledge and experience in personnel transactions are highly encouraged to apply.
 Under the direction of the Personnel Supervisor, the Personnel Specialist performs personnel transactions work for an assigned group of reporting units.
 The experienced and fully trained incumbent acts independently in evaluating and processing various complex and sensitive personnel transactions in compliance with applicable bargaining unit, contract/MOU language, departmental policies and procedures, CalHR/SPB/SCO laws and rules and DCA management and clients’ expectations.

 Duties include, but are not limited to:

 Reviews appointment documents for completeness; obtains missing documents from client.
 Determines eligibility for reinstatements, transfers, and list appointments; determines appropriate salary and probationary codes.
 Keys various types of employee information, leave data and payroll actions into the appropriate automated data bases.
 Determines benefit eligibility requirements and rules that apply to various time bases, contracts or MOUs.

 Reviews separation forms; works closely with Cashiering, Accounting and C&P analysts to ensure all clearances are obtained before an employee separates from the Department.
 Reviews attendance reports; audits leave usage; researches and resolves discrepancies; makes corrections to HRIS data base to ensure accuracy.
 Reconciles and certifies payroll monthly.
 Reviews PAR and payroll documents to ensure accuracy.